Leyvsi/holbertonschool-printf/README.md

 - **Sylvie Costa** - *Co-developer*
   GitHub: https://github.com/Leyvsi/holbertonschool-printf

-The _printf function is a simplified recreation of the standard printf function from the C printf library.
-It formats and prints data to the standard output according to a format string.
-This implementation supports a limited set of conversion specifiers.
+_printf is a simpler version of the C library printf function, it prints text following the rules of a format string, this version only supports a few basic format specifiers.

-The goal of this project is to understand: howvariadic functions work (va_list, va_start, va_arg, va_end);
-how to parse and process a format string;
-how to print characters, strings and integers manually;
-how recursion can be used to print numbers.
+The goal of this project is to learn : how variadic functions work (va_list, va_start, va_arg, va_end), how to read and handle a format string, how to manually print characters, strings, and integers, and how recursion can be used to print numbers.

 %c :prints a single character
 %s :prints a string of characters